Atria Senior Living Costs and Review

 855-241-1699

 Atria Senior Living believes that People Belong Together®.
 That belief guides their mission to create vibrant communities where older adults eat well, live comfortably, and spend time with neighbors.
-Founded in 1996, Atria began with 22 independent and assisted living communities in 13 states.
-Over the years, their portfolio has grown to include more locations and services, including short-term stays and memory care, a vital service for older adults with dementia.
+Founded in 1996, Atria began with 20 independent and assisted living communities and has expanded to more than 230 across the U.S. and Canada.
+Over the years, the company has grown and evolved to include more services, including short-term stays and memory care, a vital service for older adults with dementia.

-In 2021, Atria acquired Holiday Retirement, so the company now manages more than 400 communities across 45 states and seven Canadian provinces.
-That means plenty of choices for your aging loved ones.
-In our review, we'll dive more into where Atria Senior Living communities are located, the services they provide, their rates, and more.
+Residents and family member testimonials often praise Atria’s compassionate staff, resort-style amenities, and warm environment.
+In our review, we’ll dive more into where Atria Senior Living communities are located, the services they provide, their rates, and more.

 Pros About Atria Senior Living